 A mixture of annuals and perennials grown, along with fruiting trees and shrubs.

-In an aged care home the communal garden is used for a garden therapy program.
+In an aged care home or community organisation the communal garden is used for a garden therapy program.
 The residents help to maintain and grow gardens and harvest food for the kitchen.

 This garden provides all the therapeutic benefits of gardening as well as being great for social interaction.
 We see the benefit of this in community gardens.
 This also applies to gardening programs for people who live at home and receive in-home care, which is good for reducing social isolation.